Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 ### Game Setup screen
 1. Make sure the animation makes the screen appear as expected.
-2. Make sure the setup options are responsive as the screen size changes and that they re-arrange accordingly.
+2. Make sure the setup options are responsive on different device screen sizes and that they re-arrange accordingly.
 3. Confirm the slider bar selects the correct skill level by sliding or clicking.
 4. Check that the image arrows change the selected puzzle image.
 5. Check that clicking image 16/16 allows us to use a device image as the puzzle.